Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Data and variables

 A window could include one or more intervals during which the group $j$ goaltender was replaced by a backup goaltender.
 Shots faced by the backup goaltender are excluded from the computation of $x_{ij}$.
 A window could include time periods between consecutive games, which could last several days.

-For a given window, we exclude shot observations for which the number of shots or the time elapsed prior to the time of the shot is less than the window size.
-This reduces the number of shots used in the analysis by $20\%$ to $50\%$, depending on the window size.
-As stated previously, we included shots with missing values in the other independent variables in the computation of $x_{ij}$ but we excluded those shots from the regression analysis that we describe in Section~\ref{sec:method}.
+As stated previously, we included shots with missing values for the control variables in the computation of $x_{ij}$ but we excluded those shots from the regression analysis that we describe in Section \ref{sec:method}.
+We also describe other excluded shots in Section \ref{sec:method}.